Santosh-p23/REST-REACT-FPMS/README.md

 ```

 ## Use

-Sign up and verify your account in order to login into the system.
+**Sign up** and **verify your account** in order to **login** into the system.
-The management of one's academic papers is provided in the profile section.
+The management of one's academic papers is provided in the **profile section**.
 You can add papers through a simple form displayed in the profile page and view the papers that have been added in the bottom of the page in a table.
 We facilitate multiple imports through a bibtex file (.bib file) or simply add single papers through bibtex format.

-The user can now export the available papers in various formts.
+The user can now **export** the available papers in various formts(MLA, APA, UGC/TU, IEEE).
 To export the papers go to 'Export Papers' in profile.
 Select appropriate format from the available list.
 Also filter papers with the help of other parameters available on the same page.
-Once you have the desired paper list, you can export it as 'pdf' or spread sheet.
+Once you have the desired paper list, you can export it as **pdf** or **spread sheet**.